 Birth Order Traits

-Alfred Adler, a medical doctor and founder of Individual Psychology, was a pioneer of modern psychology.
+Alfred Adler, a medical doctor and creator of the theory of Individual Psychology, was a pioneer of modern psychology.
 He theorized individuals were driven to maintain control over their life and behaviors in order to fulfill their ultimate potential.
 Adler's theories were the first to encompass all people working toward the goal of self-actualization.
 Through his studies he was also the first to coin the term, "inferiority complex."
 Since everyone is unique, he proposed a theory that birth order affected personality traits.

 Everyone has preconceived notions about birth order and how they are labeled.
 An only child and first child have a lot of common traits and parental hurdles; they tend to be the "go-to" child - responsible, reliable, independent but tyrants to their younger siblings.
 In a sense they "break in" the parents and blaze an easier path for their younger siblings.
 Middle children tend to be more rebellious, attention-getters, and social rock stars with many friends.
 The youngest child is always labeled the baby.
 They are generally easy-going but they can also be manipulative.

 What does this have to do with the relationship between a mother and her eldest daughter?

 If a mother is a middle child she is now dealing with the potential of personality conflict with her eldest child.
 The mother's childhood experiences with her older sister, negative or positive, could model her behavior toward her child.
 If she felt inferior as a child she may inappropriately project her sibling animosity onto her child.
 We're only peeking at the tip of the iceberg in this theory of mother—first daughter theory.

 Get along with others - Passive - Rarely inventive